AuxoDAO/auxo-reporter/README.md

 - `recipients-{TOKEN}-{X}`: the list of users for ARV or PRV who have yet to claim
 - `recipients-tuple-{TOKEN}-{X}`: an array of claim objects that can be passed to smart contracts in the MerkleDistributor

-Use this list to claim on behalf of compounders.
+Use the tuples list to create the claim on behalf of compounders, the function is `claimDelegatedMulti(Claim[])`

-Running this command multiple times will generate a new version of the file.
-This allows you to run several times over an epoch (weekly compounding, for example)

 ### Determine the Amount of Auxo/ARV/PRV to compound

+Before running this command, ensure the config file has its rewards.amount set.

 ```
 make compound-send